The First Step Back

 Until then, it hadn’t registered that anyone was watching.
 In her eyes, I was already ahead.

 Walking didn’t fix me.
 But it moved me.
+Sometimes that is what healing after surgery looks like.
+Not a finish line.
+Just movement.

 One mile after another.
 One breath at a time.